ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/community-supported-cluster-manager/index.rst

    lsf.rst

-Implementing a custom node provider
+Using a custom cloud or cluster manager
 ===================================

 To use the Ray Cluster Launcher and Autoscaler on other cloud providers or cluster managers, you can implement the `node_provider.py <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/node_provider.py>`_ interface (100 LOC).